If you are addicted to junk food, this article will show you simple tricks you can use to overcome junk food addiction.

 Most of us eat junk food without really knowing what we are eating.
 Finding out the ingredients in your favorite junk food can gross you out and make you crave it less.

-For instance, processed foods like sausages and Tang contain carcinogens, which have been shown to increase risk of cancer.
+For instance, processed foods like sausages and Tang contain carcinogens, which have been shown to increase the risk of cancer.

 A quick google search will show you all the gross ingredients in your favorite food.
 You may even want to go farther and research how these foods are prepared.